SaiSatvikaPolina/Supermarket-Bill-Generation-Python/README.md

 - Conditionals for input validation
 - Datetime for printing date & time on bill
 - List Management for storing purchased items

+---

+## 📌 Conclusion

+This project was created as a simple **Python mini-project** for learning purposes.
+It helped me understand the basics of **loops, dictionaries, conditionals, and formatted output**.
+I plan to improve it in the future by adding more items, saving bills to a file, and maybe even a small GUI.